Glencairn Aisle: Historical timeline

 1846 – the roof was replaced and a vaulted ceiling added as a memorial to Sir Alexander Montgomery Cuninghame of Corsehill.
 No work was carried out on the monument.
 The now useless upper window was blocked, apart from an air vent.

 1870 – Dr Duncan McNaught, the local schoolmaster, was approached to assist with the restoration of the monument as a memorial to Sir Thomas Montgomery Cuninghame of Corsehill.
 The crypt was excavated with several cartloads of soil and rubbish removed and portions of the monument recovered, reassembled and used as models for the restoration.
 The monument was extensively restored by a mason, Robert Boyd of Messrs.
 Boyd and Forrest of Stewarton.

 1913 – the aisle was once again joined to the church when an organ and associated bellows were installed.
 The entry way and wooden door were added as part of these alterations.
 The minister's door behind the pulpit was removed.

-1917 – Colonel Cuninghame of Caprington “restored the aisle’’ as a memorial to his son Captain Alfred Cuninghame.
+1917 – Colonel Cuninghame of Caprington "restored the aisle" as a memorial to his son Captain Alfred Cuninghame.

+1960s - the 'Tour' of the collegiate college was demolished.

 1971 – Fairlie Cuninghame of Robertland's ashes ceremonially placed in the aisle behind the memorial plaque.

 1989 – the Glencairn Aisle Trust raised £3000 to carry out external stone cleaning and vault was re-roofed.

 2019 – the stained glass windows were replaced.
 A project funded by the Clan Cunningham International and the Cunninghams of Caprington Castle.
 Local stained-glass artist, Susan Bradbury, carried out the work.

 2021 – Clan Cunningham International and local supporters formed the Glencairn Aisle Preservation Committee with a remit to attempt to raise the funds required to restore and preserve the monument.

-2022 – In 2022 the Glecairn Aisle Preservation Committee and Clan Cunningham International raised £6,000 for repairs to the monument, in particular the removal of cementaceous repairs to the head of the countess and replacement of rusting iron reinforcements.
+2022 – In 2022 the Glencairn Aisle Preservation Committee and Clan Cunningham International raised £6,000 for repairs to the monument, in particular the removal of cementaceous repairs to the head of the countess and replacement of rusting iron reinforcements.

+2023 - The Cunningham Clan Chief, Sir John Montgomery Cuninghame visited the aisle accompanied by William Cuninghame Esq. of Caprington Castle.